-We are are seeking an enthusiastic individual to join our newly formed wet lab support team as an Advanced Research Assistant.
+The Cellular Genetics Programme are seeking an enthusiastic individual to join their newly formed wet lab support team as an Advanced Research Assistant.

-You will carry out a range of research activities in a dynamic core team that supports all the Faculty research in the Programme, and will interact with our Operations teams to submit samples for sequencing/further analysis.
+You will carry out a range of research activities in a dynamic core team that supports the faculty research of the Programme and interact with our Operations teams to submit samples for sequencing/further analysis.

 This is an excellent opportunity for a motivated and adaptable individual to support the cutting edge science delivered within the Cellular Genetics Programme.

 - Degree in Biological Sciences, or equivalent qualification

 - Significant experience of core molecular biology techniques, including sample prep, PCR, RNA/DNA purification, library prep and similar

 - Ability to learn new protocols and then run them independently

 - Ability to test and implement new approaches and techniques